Seahawks vs. Patriots prediction, odds, time: 2026 Super Bowl picks by expert on 28-16 Seattle run

 Sam Darnold and the Seattle Seahawks battle Drake Maye and the New England Patriots in a 2026 Super Bowl matchup on Sunday.
 Darnold threw for 346 yards and two touchdowns with three touchdowns in a 31-27 win over the Los Angeles Rams in the NFC Championship Game.
 Maye, meanwhile, guided New England to a 10-7 win over the Denver Broncos to win the AFC title.
 The Seahawks won the NFC West at 14-3 and were the top seed in the conference, while the Patriots won the AFC East at 14-3 and were the second seed in the AFC.

 Kickoff from Levi's Stadium in Santa Clara, Calif., is set for 6:30 p.m.
 ET.
 The Seahawks are 4.5-point favorites in the latest Seahawks vs. Patriots odds from DraftKings Sportsbook, while the over/under for total points scored is 45.5.
+These teams have the two best spread records over the course of the regular plus postseason.
 Before making any Seahawks vs. Patriots picks, make sure to check out the 2026 Super Bowl LX predictions from SportsLine NFL expert Emory Hunt.

 Hunt is the founder and CEO of Football Gameplan, which has been supplying analysis of all levels of football since 2007, and a former running back at Louisiana-Lafayette.
 He knows the game from a player's perspective.